ropolexi/DeSoLibraryESP32/examples/matrix_price_ticker/Readme.md

-# DeSo Dashboard with 16x2 LCD
+# DeSo Price Ticker with LED Matrix Display

 ## Introduction
 This is to demonstrate the use of deso library to display information about deso price on a LED matrix display with esp32 microcontroller.